dsavg/capstone-data-engineering-project/README.md

 # Capstone project for Udacity's Data Engineering Nanodegree

 ## 1. Overview
 The goal of this project is to create a Data Warehouse to fetch, store, and analyze trending world news subreddits.
-The project uses the Reddit API, AWS S3, AWS EMR, AWS Redshifth, pySpark, SQL, and Airflow to accomplish that goal.
+The project uses the Reddit API, AWS S3, AWS EMR, AWS Redshift, pySpark, SQL, and Airflow to accomplish that goal.

 ## Table of Content
 [2.
 Datawarehouse Architecture]()